magnamad/CNT_2003_paper/Model1/Spherical_Droplet/MD_Setup_Checkpoints.md

 4. special_bonds lj/coul w1 w2 w3

+Since the form of LJ in the paper and in LAMMPS are same , no need to scale it as such.

 Strength of pairwise interaction to be accounted for .

 The first of the 3 coefficients (LJ or Coulombic) is the weighting factor on 1-2 atom pairs, which are pairs of atoms directly bonded to each other.
 The second coefficient is the weighting factor on 1-3 atom pairs which are those separated by 2 bonds (e.g. the two H atoms in a water molecule).
 The third coefficient is the weighting factor on 1-4 atom pairs which are those separated by 3 bonds (e.g. the first and fourth atoms in a dihedral interaction).
 Thus if the 1-2 coefficient is set to 0.0, then the pairwise interaction is effectively turned off for all pairs of atoms bonded to each other.
 If it is set to 1.0, then that interaction will be at full strength.